Watch Now: Gov. Kevin Stitt celebrates move to Phase 4 of state's vaccination plan with his own shot

 Frye echoed Reed’s concerns.
 He said the best way to protect the state from another surge of cases is getting a large percentage of the population vaccinated.

-Reed said the current numbers of residents who have received at least one dose represent just more than 30 percent of the state's eligible population, whereas nearly 66 percent of Oklahomans originally surveyed indicated they were likely to get the vaccine.
+Reed said the current numbers of residents who have received at least one dose represent just more than 30% of the state’s eligible population, whereas nearly 66% of Oklahomans originally surveyed indicated they were likely to get the vaccine.

 With shipments of vaccine allocations now coming in regularly, the state is focusing on making the vaccine widely available through many agencies, including pharmacies and doctor’s offices that signed up to be pandemic providers through the state.